How to get more from your LinkedIn Company Page

 • Be clear on what this update is about and why people should click to read more

 Do also encourage any Company Update to get shared, liked or commented on by your employees as this helps to reach a wider audience.
-It means, when you post an update, alerting your staff to it via the Notify Employees button on your Company Page.
+See our earlier point about using the ‘notify employees’ option.

-One final but very important tip for good Company page updates is to be sure to quickly reply or acknowledge any comments you receive from them.
+One final but essential tip for good Company page updates is to be sure to reply to or acknowledge any comments you receive from them quickly.
 This will demonstrate your responsiveness and keenness to forge a dialogue in the LinkedIn community.

 Measuring your Company Page

-LinkedIn gives you some helpful analytics tools to help you evaluate your Company Page activities, and also those of your competitor.
+LinkedIn gives you some helpful analytics tools to help you evaluate your company page activities and those of your competitors.

-In your Page’s Admin view, go to the Analytics menu for volumes and trends in visitors and followers of your page, and also your updates.
-You can also go to a specific update and view its statistic via the Show Stats, which appears underneath it.
+In your Page’s Admin view, go to the Analytics menu to see the number and trends in visitors and followers of your page and your updates.
+You can also go to a specific update and view its statistics via the Show Stats, which appears underneath it.

 Check out stats